Dog Mental Illness Symptoms: Your Complete 2026 Guide

 The Reality Check: What Dog Mental Illness Actually Looks Like

-More often, it’s the subtle changes that add up over time.
+More often, it is the subtle changes that add up over time.
+It is a slow burn.

-Think of it like this: if your normally food-obsessed Labrador suddenly starts turning their nose up at dinner, that’s not them being picky.
-That’s them telling you something’s wrong.
+Think of it like this: if your normally food-obsessed Labrador suddenly starts turning their nose up at dinner, that isn't them being picky.
+That is them telling you something is wrong.
+That is a red flag waving in your face.

 The Big Picture Signs

-Here’s what dog mental health issues typically look like:
+Here is what dog mental health issues typically look like in the real world:

 Anxiety and Fear-Based Behaviors:

-- Destructive behavior (especially when you’re not home)
+- Destructive behavior (especially when you're not home to stop them).

 Depression-Like Symptoms: